tiramisulabs/seyfert/README.md

 ### Compatibility (bun)

-**⚠️ DISCLAIMER:** since bun is unestable I highly recommend running biscuit on node!
+**⚠️ DISCLAIMER:** since bun is unstable I highly recommend running biscuit on node!

 - We got the library running on EndeavourOS but it spams the ready event multiple times
 - We got the library running on Arch/Artix Linux but breaks when sending fetch requests